Alfredo Núñez

 Alfredo Horacio Núñez Mendoza (16 February 1960 – 15 March 2008) was a Chilean footballer.

+International career

 Núñez was a member of the Chile team at the 1984 Olympic Games.

 At senior level, he made three appearances and scored one goal.

+Personal life

+He was well known by his nickname Torpedo.

+As the assistant coach of Fernando Díaz in Ñublense, he died of a heart attack while participating in a friendly match against the technical staff of Deportes Antofagasta on 15 March 2008.